psatyajeet/personal-site/src/pages/posts/2021/02/19/one-month-of-continuous-glucose-monitoring.md

 - Does exercise affect how my body processes carbohydrates?
 The same foods, eaten after a long run or bike ride, resulted in a much smaller blood glucose spike.
 I love a good pastry and it's nice to know that I can eat them after a workout with less guilt.
 - Does walking before or after meals affect my blood glucose?
 - Does eating carbs first vs carbs last during a meal make a difference on my blood glucose?
-- How do different fruits affect my blood glucose?
+- How do various fruits affect my blood glucose?

 ## Closing Remarks